Gender inequality in the United States: Biases in the criminal justice system

 According to a study done in 2014, men (on average) receive 63% longer sentences for the same crime than women do.
 A meta-analysis done on experimental research about mock jurors found that it was advantageous for defendants (in sentencing) to be physically attractive, female, white, and of high socioeconomic status.
-After controlling for extensive criminological, demographic and socioeconomic variables, a paper done by the University of Georgia found that blacks, males and offenders with low education and low income receive substantially longer sentences.
+After controlling for extensive criminological, demographic and socioeconomic variables, a paper done by the University of Georgia found that blacks, males, and offenders with low education and low income receive substantially longer sentences.
 After analyzing data from 9,966 felony theft cases and 18,176 felony assault cases in California, a large gender disparity was found when females were more likely to similar males (and minorities) to get charge reductions and probation.
 A multivariate analysis done by the United States Sentencing Commission found that women of all races get much lighter sentencing than white male offenders.
 Other papers have confirmed the hypothesis that women get significantly more lenient sentences than men in the criminal justice system.

+A 2020 literature review by Marlon discovered significant support for selective chivalry and double deviance theories.
+Chivalry theory suggests that women may receive more lenient treatment when they conform to traditional gender norms, for example, being seen as passive, dependent, or in need of protection.
+Alternatively, double deviance theory highlights that women who break legal rules and gender expectations, such as those convicted of violent crime, may face harsher punishment because they were viewed as transgressing social norms as well as criminal law.
+These theories suggest that judicial perceptions of femininity, dangerousness, and moral character influence criminal sentencing.
+As Marlon's literature review highlights, women receive leniency for non-violent crimes, first-time offenses, and crimes that fit gender stereotypes, which explains chivalry.
+At the same time, women who commit violent crimes are often sentenced harshly or equally to men, thus highlighting the double deviance theory.
+Despite gender being a factor, Marlon highlights that race, class, and criminal history play a factor as well.